scalacenter/advisoryboard/proposals/009-websites.md

       visitors new to the language; it needs an overhaul.
 The look and feel of the site should be brought in line with scala-lang.org.
-* Issues and pull requests need ongoing attention
-    * Scala Center and Lightbend personnel do sometimes review and merge contributors' pull requests for the sites, but no one is primarily responsible and the handling has been intermittent and inconsistent.
-This is discouraging for outside contributors.
 * Comments need ongoing attention
     * The Disqus comments on docs.scala-lang need to be moderated for spam, tone, and relevancy.
 Not all comments can or should